 Do you really want your boss to see you in your PJs?
 Or that pile of washing that you’ve been meaning to iron for the last two weeks?

 Here are a few top tips on how to present yourself properly for video conferencing.

 1. Dress for work

-It might seem like a good idea to not make an effort.
-However, if the people you are speaking to are bosses and work colleagues show them respect and your dedication.
+It might seem like a good idea not to make an effort.
+However, if the people you are speaking to are bosses and work colleagues, show them respect and your dedication.

 Sitting around in your PJs doesn’t give the impression you are in work mode.
 Plus, if you’re a manager, it won’t help you to gain respect from your team.

 Make sure that your dirty washing, used breakfast bowls and children’s toys loitering in the background are put away.